 This is the first official year of school for primary pupils and it is also known as the Early Years Foundation Stage (EYFS).
 The DfE has a statutory framework for the EYFS.
 At our school, the curriculum for Reception pupils is based on this framework and comprises seven key learning areas.
 The Prime Areas of learning are Communication and Language, Physical Development, and Personal, Social and Emotional Development.
 There are also four Specific Areas, which are Literacy, Mathematics, Understanding the World, and Expressive Arts and Design.
-You can find out more about these learning areas on pages 7-12 of the DfE’s statutory framework publication.
+You can find out more about these learning areas on pp. 7-12 of the DfE's statutory framework publication.

-In addition to this framework, we prepare our pupils for the Core Knowledge Curriculum by introducing a variety of important knowledge-based topics in Reception.
+In addition to this framework, we prepare our pupils for the Primary Knowledge Curriculum by introducing a variety of important knowledge-based topics in Reception.
 This means that our Reception pupils learn about notable events, people and places, such as the Magna Carta, Henry Moore and Ernest Shackleton.
 This approach is unique in Reception, however, we have the highest aspirations for all our pupils and they duly rise to the challenge.

-Key Stage 1 (Years 1 and 2) and Key stage 2 (Years 3 to 6)
+Key Stage 1 (Years 1 and 2) and Key Stage 2 (Years 3 to 6)

 In Key Stages 1 and 2, we teach daily English, Mathematics and Reading lessons.
-In addition to these core elements of the curriculum, we use our Core Knowledge Curriculum specifically to teach Geography, History, Science and Visual Arts.
+In addition to these core elements of the curriculum, we use our Primary Knowledge Curriculum specifically to teach Geography, History, Science and Visual Arts.
 You can find out more about the content of each of these areas, in each year group, here.
 Our pupils take enormous pride in their learning and in the presentation of their work; this is supported by daily Handwriting lessons, which begin in Reception.
 Scholarship is highly valued at our school; we believe all our pupils are scholars and we refer to them daily as such.
 We hold a weekly Scholars’ Assembly, where teaching staff choose a Scholar of the Week to receive an accolade in front of the whole school, which reinforces the importance of hard work and perseverance.

 Religious Education (RE)